El Monte

 Both the US Forest Service and Bureau of Land Management care for millions of acres of land where free camping is allowed.

-There are also truck stops and rest stops where you can pull up for a night, many of which have facilities included.
+There are also truck stops and rest stops where you can park for a night, though rest-area rules vary by state and some prohibit overnight stays.

 Does my motorhome come with unlimited mileage?